Sebazzz/sebazzz.github.io/_posts/2020-11-25-how-to-btt-skr-cr6-installation.md

 - When using the BTT touch screen the firmware, for leveling, it will not pre-heat the hot-end and bed.
 Consider pre-heating it yourself or using the community firmware when it becomes available.

 - According to the BTT repository, the USB-stick input of the BTT TFT is not functional yet.
+This is expected in a future update.
+I haven't tested yet whether that is actually true or that Marlin can't access it and you must print from touch mode only.

 - *For full disclosure: Two components (D1 and Q2) on my SKR motherboard were faulty, causing a short when heating the hot end.
 At the moment I'm convinced this was just bad luck and I was able to (temporarily?) fix this myself by replacing them and some solder work.
 I don't know if I got lucky or it is a testament to the design of this board that this hasn't caused a cascade failure.*